 Primary education is free and mandatory in Côte d'Ivoire.
-However, in pre-school (children between 3 and 5 years old) and primary school, participation and accessibility rates remain low.
-The Gross Education Rate (Taux Brut de Scolarisation ("TBS")) for pre-school, which corresponds to the number of students enrolled as compared to the schoolage population, expressed as a percentage, is 9.0%, according to data from the 2018-2019 statistical analysis report on the educational system carried out by the Strategies, Planning and Statistics Department (Direction des Stratégies, de la Planification et des Statistiques ("DSPS")).
+However, in pre-school (children between 3 and 5 years old) and primary school, participation and accessibility rates, although increasing, remain low.
+The Gross Education Rate (Taux Brut de Scolarisation ("TBS")) for pre-school, which corresponds to the number of students enrolled as compared to the school-age population, expressed as a percentage, went from 7.4% in 2014/2015 to 9.4% in 2018/2019.
 For pre-school, the low rate is primarily due to the ignorance of certain sections of the population regarding the importance of pre-school education and the weak pre-school infrastructure coverage across the national territory.
+In 2018/2019, pre-school education represented 3,151 schools, 7,042 classrooms, 9,533 teachers and 188,147 pupils.